Rehabilitation of ACL Injuries

-Below is an example of a rehabilitation programme for an anterior cruciate ligament injury following surgery.
+Below is an example of a rehabilitation program for an anterior cruciate ligament injury which is treated surgically.

 This 5 phase ACL rehab program begins immediately after injury and prior to surgery progressing to full sports training.
 It is an example only and may differ from patient to patient.
 We recommend seeking professional advice.

 Phase 1: Prior to surgery

 Aim: The aim of prehabilitation as it is sometimes known is to reduce swelling and restore full mobility and strength to the knee then build strength prior to surgery so recovery is enhanced afterwards.